Meeting: 24 September 2020 5.00pm - 7.00pm

 Venue: Resolution Foundation, 2 Queen Anne's Gate, London, SW1H 9AA

-To mark the 10th anniversary of the OBR, the Society of Professional Economists - in conjunction with the Resolution Foundation - is delighted to host this special evening seminar on Wednesday 17 June.
+To mark the 10th anniversary of the OBR, and Robert Chote’s tenure as it’s Chair, the Society of Professional Economists - in conjunction with the Resolution Foundation - is delighted to host this special evening seminar on the rescheduled date of Thursday 24 September.
+This event is to be held at the Resolution Foundation or as a Webinar (depending on COVID-related restritions in place at that stage).

 17.00 Welcome and Introduction